Politics mix with violent crime in Pakistan's Karachi

 "Democratic forces are unable to deal with the violence because they are involved in it," he said.
 "It's the political mainstream that is engaged in this kind of violence."

-Political parties mark their turf with ragged flags strung from lamp posts in crumbling neighbourhoods where children too poor to afford a football kick around an empty plastic bottle.
+Political parties mark their turf with ragged flags strung from lamp posts in crumbling neighborhoods where children too poor to afford a football kick around an empty plastic bottle.

 Shopkeepers slam down their metal shutters whenever trouble looms.
 Some areas, like much of Baloch's stronghold of Lyari, are a no-go zone even for police.